keplerlab/katna/docs/source/index.rst

 Katna documentation
 ===============================
-Katna automates the boring, error prone task of videos key/best frames extraction and manual time consuming task of image cropping.
+Katna automates the boring, error prone task of videos key/best frames extraction, video compression and manual time consuming task of image cropping.

 Katna is divided into two modules namely video and image.

 Video Module:
 -------------
-This module handles the task(s) for key frame(s) extraction.
+This module handles the task(s) for key frame(s) extraction and video compression.

 Key-frames are defined as the representative frames of a video stream, the frames that provide the most accurate and compact summary of the video content.